 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-In reviewing your credit history, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+When you pull your credit report, you'll discover that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 You have a credit score with all of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You'll still get approved for a mortgage with a lower score, but the interest accumulated over time could be more than double the amount of an individual with a stronger credit score.
+Lenders want to ensure that giving you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of someone having a stronger credit score.

-Getting your credit in order is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the best way to ease into purchasing a home.
+Call us at (770) 708-3308 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get there?
-Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+You want a better score, but how do you get there?
+Building your FICO score takes time.
+It can be rare to make a significant stride change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+Here are some methods to improve your credit score:

 - Correct your credit report.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the majority of your debt taking up the balance one card.
+- Spread your debt around.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt taking up the balance one card.

-- Apply for gas station cards or department store credit.
-For those who have non-existent credit or low credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and keep up your payments, which will raise your credit.
-You should always beware of charging a large balance for too long because these types of cards traditionally have a surprisingly high interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to improve credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of keeping a large balance for more than a couple of billing cycles because these types of cards traditionally have a surprising interest rate.

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of JG Atlanta Properties, LLC., the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of JG Atlanta Properties, LLC., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.